SMCoThrift/donation-manager/README.md

 ## Changelog ##

 ### 4.4.5 ###
+* Custom handling display of Pickup Codes in admin listing for Trans Depts.
+Now departments with greater than 201 pick up codes show a number indicating how many are mapped to the department rather than listing them all in the admin table listing.
+* Adding --reset switch for `wp cli fixzips`
 * Checking for `DONMAN_DEV_ENV` when sending Transportation Department notification.
 This allows for easy localhost testing.
 If "Development Environment", then we are sending the notification email even if the provider receives donations via their API.

 ### 4.4.4.6 ###